wr0ngway/blitz/README.markdown

 ### belongs\_to

-Using "belongs\_to" as the field type will give you some extras.
+Using "belongs\_to" as the field type provides some extra goodness.

-* "add_index" in the migration
+* "add\_index" in the migration
 * "belongs\_to" in the model
 * "should\_belong\_to" in unit test
 * association in the factory